cschladetsch/KAI/Readme.md

 See [Install.md](Install.md) for installation instructions.

+The project will build using _CMake_ via _Visual Studio 2019_.
+No more mucking around with various *nix shells on Windows.

+Your safest first bet is to build the *Console* app.
+This gives you a *Pi* Repl console.

+_RakNet_ is integrated but needs some work to get back to connecting to remote nodes etc., due to recent changes in Raknet.

 KAI has various dependancies, but can be built with many sub-sets.
 Like, if you don't want to use [ImGui](https://github.com/ocornut/imgui) you can stick with text-based (colored) [Console](Source/App/Console).

 Feel free to contact [me](matilto:christian.schladetsch@gmail.com) with any questions about building or use of the system.